-When you begin putting the pieces together, and taking responsibility, and healing yourself, you will naturally begin to follow your heart.
+When you begin putting the pieces together, and taking responsibility, and healing yourself, you naturally begin to follow your heart, your inner GPS.

 11. Follow Your Passion

-If you drive up to a gas station, fill your car with the wrong kind of fuel, it won’t run very well, if at all.
+If you drive to a gas station, and fill your car with the wrong kind of fuel, it won’t run very well, if at all.

 That’s what most people are trying to do in life.
 They are listening to outside influences, and that’s when all the “shoulds” come in.

-You want to do your research and know that there’s potential, but if you don’t do something you’re passionate about, your car will run out of fuel sooner or later.
+You want to do your research and know whether or not your idea is viable, but if you don’t do something you’re passionate about, your car will run out of fuel sooner or later.